- A Pap test is usually done at age 21 unless you have special risk factors.

 A trained technician then examines the sample of cells under a microscope to see if the cells are normal, or if there are any problems.
 The lab then gives the results to your health care provider, who will contact you if the results are NOT normal.

 Does it mean that I have cancer if I’ve been told I have an abnormal Pap?

 No. Cancer is usually not the reason why your Pap test is abnormal.
 The most common reason for an abnormal Pap test is a vaginal or cervical infection that causes changes in the cells of your cervix.
 Most of these changes can be followed closely until they return to normal.
+Often, your body will clear the infection that caused the changes all by itself.
 Sometimes special treatments are needed.
 Regular Pap tests and treatment, if needed, can prevent most types of cervical cancer.